 Severely mentally impaired (SMI) means a person who has a severe impairment of intelligence and social functioning (however caused), which appears to be permanent.

 If a dwelling is only occupied by people who are classed as SMI it is exempt from Council Tax; however, this is only the case if the person whose name appears on the bill lives in the dwelling and is also classed as SMI.

 If a person living at a property is classed as SMI, and they live with other people, that person is disregarded from Council Tax.
 This means we do not count them when calculating the number of people living in the house.
 If, by not counting that person, the number of people living in the property is just one, a 25% discount may be granted.

-To qualify you must be eligible for one of the state benefits listed below:
+To qualify you must be in receipt of one of the state benefits listed below:

 - Incapacity Benefit